Raphael-Boichot/Play-with-the-Mitsubishi-M64283FP-sensor/README.md

 The random access to sensor surface increases very efficiently the frame rate, in particular with the sluggish Arduino Uno.

-**96x96 pixels image cropped by random access, alleged image format of the [LaPochee module](https://time-space.kddi.com/ketaizukan/1999/11.html) versus full frame 128x128 image**
+**96x96 pixels image cropped by random access, alleged image format of the [LaPochee module](https://time-space.kddi.com/ketaizukan/1999/11.html) on top of a full frame 128x128 image**
 ![](/Pictures%20and%20datasheets/LaPochee.png)

 **The setup used, Arduino Uno and custom sensor board to ease access to TADD pin**